 In Rethinking History and Towards Better Explanations, Princeton University historian David Cannadine details how he believes that deep historical understanding can be extracted by moving beyond the standard categorization scheme of religion, nation, class, gender, race and civilization.
 This example simultaneously illustrates the power of “labelling constraints to our understanding” and our ability to transcend them.

-A wealth of additional examples directly relevant to this topic can be found in the TOK Samplers Developing Understanding and Personal Perspectives, as well as the TOK Essay Practice Video for May 2020 PT2 which can all be access on Ideas Roadshow’s IBDP Portal.
+A wealth of additional examples directly relevant to this topic can be found in the TOK Samplers Developing Understanding and Personal Perspectives, as well as the TOK Essay Practice Video for May 2020 PT2 which can all be accessed on Ideas Roadshow’s IBDP Portal.